YADAMSS/Matemasie-Font/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** Glyph "Egrave" has a legacy accent component (grave).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Gbreve" has a legacy accent component (breve).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Iacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Idieresis" has a legacy accent component (dieresis).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Idotaccent" has a legacy accent component (dotaccent).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Igrave" has a legacy accent component (grave).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Imacron" has a legacy accent component (macron).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Lacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Nacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Ncaron" has a legacy accent component (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Oacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Ocircumflex" has a legacy accent component (circumflex).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Odieresis" has a legacy accent component (dieresis).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Ograve" has a legacy accent component (grave).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Ohungarumlaut" has a legacy accent component (hungarumlaut).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Omacron" has a legacy accent component (macron).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Otilde" has a legacy accent component (tilde).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Racute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Sacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Uacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Ubreve" has a legacy accent component (breve).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Udieresis" has a legacy accent component (dieresis).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Ugrave" has a legacy accent component (grave).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Uhungarumlaut" has a legacy accent component (hungarumlaut).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Umacron" has a legacy accent component (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Uring" has a legacy accent component (ring).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "Wacute" has a legacy accent component (acute).
+It needs to be replaced by a combining mark. [code: legacy-accents-component]
+* 🔥 **FAIL** Glyph "Wdieresis" has a legacy accent component (dieresis).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "lacute" has a legacy accent component (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 </div></details><details><summary>🔥 <b>FAIL:</b> Space and non-breaking space have the same width? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/whitespace_widths">com.google.fonts/check/whitespace_widths</a>)</summary><div>